Oktane19: The Psychology of Simplicity from Secure SSO to Seamless Collaboration

 Alex Limi: Another thing we do is the more modern concept of leaving that log in.
 We log you in for a year at a time.
 And again, going back to the logic that if somebody can walk up to your computer unlocked and have access to email and nobody has separate password on their email at that point, you've lost the game anyway.
 We're essentially outsourcing that security to your email, which needs to be secure anyway, and hopefully it has two factor auth.
 That was one way we did that.
 We had roughly 15 to 20% of our supports volume.
 Every week was, what's my password?
 We flipped the switch on this and went to zero.
 No problem.
 Nobody has problems logging in.
 That was quite a happy day for our support team because that is not a fun problem to try to resolve.

 Alex Limi: The other principle we have is don't try to solve the social problems with technology.
-And what I mean by that is very often especially in the enterprise space, we try to enforce behavior through some security mechanism.
+And what I mean by that is very often especially in the enterprise space, we try to enforce behaviour through some security mechanism.
 And going back to video conferencing, the classic one, there is you're in a meeting with four people, and you have to ask for permission to share your screen.
 Why is that a thing?
 You're talking to four people.
 We even know that all those four people work at your company by authenticating them.
 Why do I have to ask my coworker to share my screen?
 That's absolutely crazy.
 And why are their passwords and pin codes and all this stuff everywhere.
 We have authenticated, we know where you belong.
 We've established that you work for the company and if you don't work for your company, we have a simple security model of just says then somebody in the company's meeting who you're joining and still let you in.
 But this is clearly not about security.
-Why is this the default behavior?
+Why is this the default behaviour?

 Alex Limi: The other example we use as this straight up analogy, like if you have a conference room, and I just walk in, and you're there, you will say, "Hey, we actually have a meeting here, please leave."
 And so we don't have any restriction on a meeting.
-There are ways to make meetings that you can't join, but that's not the default behavior.
+There are ways to make meetings that you can't join, but that's not the default behaviour.
 And a lot of this is about that.
-Like enterprise has a tendency to just take the worst case scenario and make that the default behavior and that's no good.
+Like enterprise has a tendency to just take the worst case scenario and make that the default behaviour and that's no good.
 Finding ways to support the common pattern of what people do every single day and make that extremely easy.
-And then you have some specialized edge cases that you can go find and configure if you need that.
+And then you have some specialised edge cases that you can go find and configure if you need that.
 Switching tack a little bit or to the cognitive psychology part of my brain.
 One of the things we did with Highfive we worked with, I did forget to mention.
 Highfive is very hardware centric compared to a lot of these things.

 Alex Limi: WebEx and Zoom, they're what's called in the industry web conferencing, which is super misleading because it's actually not on the web.
 They all have apps you need to download, we'll get to that later.
 We essentially set out, and we said we're not going to get the best possible video conferencing in the world unless we control every single part of the stack, including all the way down to the hardware and run our own software on the hardware that is in the room.
 We are a very room centric.
 We consider laptop to laptop video conferencing, mostly solved the moment you need to have a room in that meeting.
 Then things get complicated both acoustically and just like usability wise and everything around.
 Getting a conference room into a call is extremely complicated.
 We partnered as the first video conferencing provider with a company called Dolby, which you've probably heard of.
 They are also across the street here doing lots of like audio cinemas.